 Monroe County OMH often reviews analyses showing the program that a client uses to first access public mental health services.
-The graph below presents the total number of first contacts for each year for the years 2018 to 2022.
-Note that 2020 and 2022 are low points during this 5 year period.
+The graph below presents the total number of first contacts for each year for the years 2019 to 2023.
+Note that 2020 and 2023 are low points during this 5 year period.

-This graph shows First Contacts for 2018 to 2022 as the percentage of clients entering the Monroe County public mental health system through program categories of Outpatient, ED/Crisis and Case Management.
+This graph shows First Contacts for 2019 to 2023 as the percentage of clients entering the Monroe County public mental health system through program categories of Outpatient, ED/Crisis and Case Management.
 Refer to the section on Service Usage by Category for the lists of specific programs in each category.

 The graphs below display the percentage of clients entering the public mental health system through Outpatient, ED/Crisis and Case Management by Age Group (Adults or Children & Youth).
 The trends are similar for both age groups.
-When comparing 2022 to 2018, both age groups show the percentage of clients first accessing the system through Outpatient is at the lowest point ever.
-Trends in the ED/Crisis category can be misleading due to ED diversion programs being included in that category and the lack of development of crisis programs for Children & Youth, but both age groups show a higher percentage accessing these services in 2022.
+When comparing 2023 to 2019, both age groups show the percentage of clients first accessing the system through Outpatient is at the lower.
+Trends in the ED/Crisis category can be misleading due to ED diversion programs being included in that category and the lack of development of crisis programs for Children & Youth, but both age groups show a higher percentage accessing these services in 2023.
 Both age groups show a very low percentage of individuals first accessing the system through Case Management which may be an indication that referrals to Case Management come from programs where individuals are already being served.